 About

-Ctenella chagius grows in hemi-spherical colonies which may be cream, green or light brown in colour.
+Ctenella chagius grows in large (up to 1m) hemi-spherical colonies which may be cream, green or dark brown in colour; however, surveys over the last decade have not recorded any extant large colonies (>50cm), likely due to recent mortality events.

 - Order: Scleractinia